danieltomlinson123/quizz-buzz-final-project/README.md

 - verifyToken in retrieveGameCode, deleteQuestion and searchQuestionsPublic routeHandler then pass userId to logic to check wih db
 - complete documentation of app logic
 - validation of inputs in app and api
-- improved validation passwoprds, email, other details using RegEx
+- improved validation passwords, email, other details using RegEx
 - search and correction of potential errors and warnings in game play
 - logic documentation
 - management of token - autorenovation if user is still active
+- make responsive version that works well across multiple devices

 ## Other TODOs: